rkt/rkt/app-container/SPEC.md

 ### Fileset Images

-An app container image MAY contain a second optional manifest, the [FileSet manifest](#fileset-manifest), to describe how to assemble the final rootfs from a collection of other images.
+An app container image MAY contain a second optional manifest, the [Fileset manifest](#fileset-manifest), to describe how to assemble the final rootfs from a collection of other images.
 Such an image may not contain an app manifest, in which case they are simply a "fileset".

 ```